Fruits are essential to humans and animals, and humans plant most of them. However, each continent has its indigenous fruits.

 Grapes are the fruits of the flowering plant genus Vitis, which grows on deciduous woody vines.
 This native fruit can be consumed in a variety of ways.

 People use it to make grape juice, wine, vinegar, etc. Not all grapes are native to North America, though.
-California and South America produce most table grapes consumed in the United States.
+California and South America produce most of the table grapes consumed in the United States.

-These grapes are seedless and have milder flavors than most table grape types cultivated in the eastern United States.
-Grapes grown in the United States act as a natural reservoir for genetic resources.
+These seedless grapes have milder flavors than most table grape types cultivated in the eastern United States.
+Grapes grown in the United States are a natural reservoir of genetic resources.

 Also, people use grapes to develop interspecific hybrids, which improve planted grapevines worldwide.